baconpaul/six-sines/doc/design.md

   - Toggles and Multiswitches dont have accesible set actions
   - Show menu doesnt work for set value
 - Ctrl/Knob quantizes on ratio to PO2
+- Write some semblance of a manual

+THINGS I DIDNT GET TO FOR 1.0
-- AM is somehow not quiet right.
-Signal to zero seems 'no modulation' not 'no output'
+- AM is somehow not quiet intuitive.
+Modulator signal to zero results in 'no output' but it sort of intuitively should me 'no modulation'
-- Write a better README
-- Write some semblance of documentation

-THINGS I DIDNT DO
 - 90%-100% of internal nyquist mute fades (maybe ship without this tho)
 - Main DAHDSR at DAHD=0 SR=1 means voice lifetime is longest active op mixer DAHDSR and main DAHDSR bypassed
 - Note Expressions